geophile/reality-distortion-field/README.md

   First, there is DRM.
-Too many distributors of "content" really love the model in which you don't "own" things, like music or movies; you merely have the right to play them in proscribed ways.
+Too many distributors of "content" really love the model in which you don't "own" things, like music or movies; you merely have the right to play them in prescribed ways.
 This isn't Apple's fault.
 But until it changes, sharing is not seamless, and their cloud model can't really work.